Processed Meats Linked To Breast Cancer, Says Study

 Processed meats are those that have been preserved by smoking, curing or salting.

-“This systematic review and meta-analysis study reports significant positive associations between processed meat consumption with risk of breast cancer,” the authors wrote.
+“The idea is they think the nitrates we use to preserve the meat may be causing a problem,” explains Dr. Savoy.

+She says there’s been mounting evidence about a potential link between meat and cancer.

-“Cutting down processed meat seems beneficial for the prevention of breast cancer,” added lead author Dr. Maryam Farvid, of the Harvard T.H.
+“Cutting down processed meat seems beneficial for the prevention of breast cancer,” says the study’s lead author Dr. Maryam Farvid, of the Harvard T.H.
 Chan School of Public Health.

 But scientists did not suggest people cut processed meats from their diets entirely, and experts warned that the study should be met with caution.